tech-shagun/DSA-Each_Day-/README.md

 # DSA-Each_Day-
-This is my DSA Repo where I will do atleast 1 code everyday
+This is my DSA Repo where I will do atleast 1 code everyday.
+This Repo holds all the problems from very Basic to Advance DSA.